Kunjun-Li/kunjun-li.github.io/_pages/about.md

 Hello there!

 Welcome to Kunjun Li's website!
-I'm currently a final-year undergraduate student [National University of Singapore (NUS)](https://nus.edu.sg/).
+I'm a final-year undergraduate student [National University of Singapore (NUS)](https://nus.edu.sg/).
 Currently, I am a research intern at Princeton University, supervised by [Prof. Zhuang Liu](http://liuzhuang13.github.io).
 I also work closely with [Prof. Jenq-Neng Hwang](https://people.ece.uw.edu/hwang/) from UW and [Prof. Xinchao Wang](https://sites.google.com/site/sitexinchaowang/) from NUS.

 My research focuses on **Efficient Deep Learning**, particularly optimizing training and inference of **LLMs, Diffusion and Multimodal
 Models**.
 I have been working on sparse attention, network pruning and efficient architectures.
 My work strives to